arepaFlipper/.dotfiles/taskwarrior/.task/Syntax.md

 name, and failing that, looks for an abbreviated command name.
 It is better to use the full name of a command to avoid ambiguity (pressing `<tab>` will autocomplete the command).

-It is the position of the command argument, and the type of ccommand that determines how the arguments area understood.
+It is the position of the command argument, and the type of command that determines how the arguments area understood.

-## Fileter
+## Filter

 A filter is a means of addressing a subset of tasks.
 Because filters are optional, the simplest case is no filter.
 A command with no filter addresses all tasks.